uLipe/espFoC/README.md

 * For batteries included getting started, refer the examples folder.

 ## Features:
-* Voltage mode control, control a PMSM like a DC motor! ;
+* Voltage mode control, control a PMSM like a DC motor!;
+* Position and Speed closed-loop control;
 * Single-precision Floating point implementation;
 * Sample inverter driver based on esp32 LEDC PWM (easy to wire!);
 * Sample rotor position driver based on as5600 encoder (very popular!);